For Current MSPS Students

 Must-Do's for MSPS Students

-- You must complete a Program of Study with your coordinator: you cannot register for classes for your second semester until this is completed.
+- You must complete an Advising Form with your coordinator: you cannot register for classes for your second semester until this is completed.

-- You must either attend the MSPS Student Orienation.
+- You must attend the MSPS Student Orientation.

 - If you have any outstanding paperwork with Graduate Studies, including delayed official degree evaluations, GRE scores, etc, these must be resolved for you to register for classes for your second semester.